 By providing your email address, you agree to receive email communication from Arootah3.
 Remove Distractions

 Make a plan to stay focused on your taxes.
 When you encounter distractions, keep your eyes on the plan to stay on course.
-Set aside time when you’re not working to clear the clutter from your desk, eliminate excessive noise from your environment, and tend to any pressing messages that might bother you while you’re working.
+Set aside time when you’re not working to clear the clutter from your desk, eliminate excessive noise, and tend to any pressing messages that might bother you while you’re working.

 4. Prep Your Materials